bugbiteme/hello-spring/README.md

 Any changes you commit will go to the repo on gogs

-Create a new verion of hello-spring project
+Create a new version of hello-spring project

 `oc new-project hello-spring-pipeline`